 Organizer & Group Leader

-Laura Quincy Jones is a painter, writer, and teacher originally from Boston, MA, USA now living and working in Havana, Cuba.
-Here, Laura has gotten to know her neighbors and many inspiring Cuban friends.
-She studies Spanish language and Cuban dance, paints and writes, collaborates with Cuban friends and colleagues to host international creative people with CAA, and teaches English in her neighborhood pro bono.
-Before coming to Cuba, Laura spent years living and working on farms in Australia and Japan as well as slow-traveling through Russia.
-When living in Boston, she teaches literacy in inner-city high schools and community colleges, gardening in the juvenile justice system, and painting in adult education centers.
-Laura exhibits and sells her artwork in Boston and online, and is preparing a book-length illustrated narrative for publication.
-Her professional background and lifelong commitment is to urban education.
+Laura Quincy Jones is a painter and teacher originally from Boston, MA, USA now living and working in Havana, Cuba.
+Here, Laura has gotten to know her neighbors, many inspiring Cuban friends, and her great husband Yasser Torriente-Rodriguez.
+Laura studies Spanish language and Cuban dance, paints and writes, collaborates with Cuban friends and colleagues to host international creative people with CAA, and teaches English in her neighborhood.
+Before coming to Cuba, Laura spent years living and working on farms in Australia as well as slow-traveling through Japan and Russia.
+In Boston, she taught literacy in inner-city high schools and community colleges, gardening in the juvenile justice system, and painting in adult education centers.
+Her professional background and lifelong commitment are to urban education.
 Laura holds degrees from Brown, Cambridge, and Tufts universities — though the school of life, her international friends and students continue to be her teachers.

 Laura is the founder and lead organizer for CAA.
-With groups, she co-leads daily activities and runs drawing/painting workshops in Havana's streets and parks.
+With groups, she co-leads daily activities, coordinates a great staff, and runs drawing/painting workshops around Havana.

 Find more of Laura's artwork and projects at www.lauraquincyjones.com.